Erim32/erim32/README.md

 Added the `Sun 28 July 2024`

-Last update on `Sat Apr 11 2026`
+Last update on `Sun Apr 12 2026`

-**264 day before 2027 ⏱** days before new years
+**263 day before 2027 ⏱** days before new years

-This README.md is updated with love, ❤️
+This README.md is updated with hate, ❤️